-The Human Resource and Compensation Committee (the "HRC Committee") consists of four independent directors and is responsible for making recommendations to the Board with respect to the appointment of the Corporation's senior officers.
-Two of these HRC Committee members (Mr. van Schaik and Mr. Magee) are or have been President and/or Chief Executive Officer of global automotive component suppliers with thousands of employees and as such have direct and extensive experience with compensation arrangements and their suitability for both senior management and production staff - both domestically and internationally.
+The Human Resource and Compensation Committee (the "HRC Committee") consists of five directors four of which are independent - and is responsible for making recommendations to the Board with respect to the appointment of the Corporation's senior officers.
+Two of these HRC Committee members (Mr. van Schaik and Mr. Magee) are or have been President and/or CEO of global automotive component suppliers with thousands of employees and as such have direct and extensive experience with compensation arrangements and their suitability for both senior management and production staff - both domestically and internationally.
 The HRC Committee is also responsible for initiating and reviewing compensation arrangements for the Corporation's senior officers and the directors and for making recommendations to the Board in respect of same.
 The Board is ultimately responsible for adopting these recommendations if it determines it appropriate to do so.
-In carrying out its duties, the HRC Committee is responsible for, among other things, developing or approving performance indicators and objectives for the President and Chief Executive Officer and, in conjunction with the President and Chief Executive Officer, for the other senior officers of the Corporation.
-The HRC Committee is also responsible for developing or approving the design and administration of short and long-term incentive plans. benefit plans and employment termination arrangements for senior executive officers.
+In carrying out its duties, the HRC Committee is responsible for, among other things, developing or approving performance indicators and objectives for the President and CEO and, in conjunction with the President and CEO, for the other senior officers of the Corporation.
+The HRC Committee is also responsible for developing or approving the design and administration of short and long-term incentive plans, benefit plans and employment termination arrangements for senior executive officers.
 The HRC Committee meets as often as is necessary to carry out its responsibilities.
-In fiscal 2013, it met one time.
+In fiscal 2014, it met two times.